What do the "What changed?" and "Skipped" chips mean?

 Change & Skip Chips

-Chips are small labels the Cardamon Amazon Relay bot adds to loads on the board so you can see, at a glance, what changed and why a load was passed over.
+Chips are small labels Relay Autobooker Cardamon adds to loads on the Amazon Relay board so you can see, at a glance, what changed and why a load was passed over.
 There are two families of chips:

 1. "What changed?" chips

-When the bot flags a load, a chip explains what it spotted.
+When the extension flags a load, a chip explains what it spotted.
 Colors mirror Amazon's own highlight so they look native:

-• Sparkle chip — a brand-new load just appeared on the board.
+• Sparkle chip: a brand-new load appeared on the board.

 2. "Skipped" chips

-Behind the chips: payout-change detection uses a short-memory cache with a 5-minute freshness window, so the bot stops on real increases even after a Start/Stop cycle — and won't fire on stale ones.
-The whole matching card is highlighted with a thin red outline and a sky-blue background so it's impossible to miss.
+Behind the chips: payout-change detection uses a short-memory cache with a 5-minute freshness window, so the extension stops on real increases even after a Start/Stop cycle and won't fire on stale ones.
+It also marks the whole matching card with a thin red outline and a sky-blue background so you can spot it fast.

 Need Help?